phu0ngng/nccl/doc/source/env.rst

 --------------------
 (since 2.4.8)

 The ``NCCL_SOCKET_NTHREADS`` variable specifies the number of CPU helper threads used per network connection for socket transport.
-Increasing this value may increase the socket transport performance, at the cost of higher CPU usage.
+Increasing this value may increase the socket transport performance, at the cost of a higher CPU usage.

 Values accepted
 ^^^^^^^^^^^^^^^